nahidrn/sample-maps-app/README.md

  3. Adding sitemesh for templating in jsp.
  4. Maybe shifting the googe maps api implementation to server side.
  5. Implementation frond-end validations for all forms

+ # Current Concerns

+ 1. The map is currently only showing directions/distance for one event location to one point of interest using DirectionsService.
+This needs to support multiple point of interest to one event location distances and routes.